Azure AD

 - Click Save.

-If this URI is missing or wrong, Azure returns
+If the callback URI is missing or wrong, Azure returns

-AADSTS500113: No reply address is registeredafter the consent screen.
+AADSTS500113: No reply address is registered for the applicationafter the consent screen.
+The URI must exactly match — including scheme (httpvshttps) and port.

 3. Copy your credentials